 AKDENIZ UNIVERSITY FACULTY OF LETTERS ENGLISH LANGUAGE AND LITERATURE

-Course: IDE 353 British Novel IInstructor: Dr. Emine ŞENTÜRK
+Course : IDE 353 British Novel I

+Instructor : Dr. Emine ŞENTÜRK

-Year/Term : 2018-2019 Fall
+Year/Term : 2022-2023 Fall / Online

 I. Aim of the Course:

 The aim of this course is to acquaint the students with the elements of the novel and theoretical knowledge related to the genre.
 This course covers the origins and the development of novel genre in the eighteenth century different from the other literary modes.
 This course covers the social, cultural, moral, historical, and economic elements of the late seventeenth, eighteenth and the first half of the nineteenth centuries.
 Around five exemplary novels will be studied in detail to help the students learn the characteristics, literary conventions, movements and trends.
 Authors like Aphra Behn, Daniel Defoe, Jane Austen, Mary Shelley, Charles Dickens, Henry Fielding, and Emily Brontë will be studied during the term to understand the genre clearly.
 II.
 Course Outline:

-Week I (Sep.
-24-28) Introductory discussion: aim, objectives and content of the course Week II (Oct.
-1-5) Introduction to the origins of the novel and its formal elements Week III (Oct.
-8-12) Aphra Behn, Oroonoko (1688) Week IV (Oct.
-15-19) Aphra Behn, Oroonoko (1688) Week V (Oct.
-22-26) Daniel Defoe, Robinson Crusoe (1719) Week VI (Oct.
-29-Nov.
-2) Daniel Defoe, Robinson Crusoe (1719) Week VII (Nov.
-5-9) MIDTERM Week VIII (Nov.
-12-16) Jane Austen, Pride and Prejudice (1813) Week IX (Nov.
-19-23) Jane Austen, Pride and Prejudice (1813) Week XI (Dec.
-3-7) Mary Shelley, Frankenstein (1818) Week XII (Dec.
-10-14) Charles Dickens, Hard Times (1854) Week XIV (Dec.
-24-28) Revision
+Week I Introductory discussion: aim, objectives and content of the course Week II Introduction to the origins of the novel and its formal elements Week III Introduction to the 18th century Week IV A brief introduction on Aphra Behn, Oroonoko (1688) Week V Daniel Defoe, Robinson Crusoe (1719) Week VI Daniel Defoe, Robinson Crusoe (1719) Week VII No Class (Republic Day) Week VIII Midterm Week IX Jane Austen, Pride and Prejudice (1813) Week X Jane Austen, Pride and Prejudice (1813) Week XI Mary Shelley, Frankenstein; or, The Modern Prometheus (1818/1831) Week XII Mary Shelley, Frankenstein; or, The Modern Prometheus (1818/1831) Week XIII Charles Dickens, Oliver Twist; or, the Parish Boy's Progress (1838) Week XIV Charles Dickens, Oliver Twist; or, the Parish Boy's Progress (1838) Week XV Revision III.

-III.
 Textbook:

 Selected works will be collected by the students if not stated otherwise and relevant materials will be provided by the instructor.
-Norton Anthology of English Literature, Vol. I and Vol. II will also be referred as source books in this course.
+Norton Anthology of English Literature, Vol. I and Vol. II will also be referred to as source books in this course.
 IV.
 Method of Instruction:

-This course will be conducted through discussions and in the form of lectures.
-The students are expected to come to the class having read the assigned material as it is essential to take part in all kinds of class activities and discussions.
+This course will be conducted through discussions and in the form of lectures via Microsoft Teams.
+All the students will have been assigned to their courses / classes; therefore, all students are expected to use Microsoft Teams with their student ID's and passwords.
+All the relevant information has and will be shared on the University and Faculty web pages.
+The students are expected to join the class having read the assigned material as it is essential to take part in all kinds of class activities and discussions.
 The course will be supported through such visual materials as documentaries, movies, and videos, which will be shown and/or assigned to the students periodically throughout the semester.
 V. Course Requirements:

-Regular attendance and active participation.
-Attendance is compulsory.
-The students are expected to come to the class, having read the assigned material.
+The students are expected to follow the class having read the assigned material.
 For each reading material, they are supposed to prepare discussion questions either individually or as a group, and they are expected to participate in class discussions and group activities.
 No cell phones and other phones use are allowed in the class.
 Use of interactive technology is allowed only when it is required for the assignment, for contacting group members or research (Place devices under your seat during lectures).
-Photos or video may not be taken in class without prior permission (personal use only allowed in emergency).
+Photos or video should not be taken in class without prior permission.
 VI.
 Evaluation: